artkonekt/concord/README.md

 This creation is an engineering shit so think twice if you really need it.

 ##### Concord is not for you if
-any of these applies to you:
+most of these apply to you:

 - "_My code is organized enough._"
 - "_I know how to write my stuff, and I'm OK with it._"